In Nigeria, Queens of Africa steal a march on Barbie

 Nigeria's three largest ethnic groups of Yoruba, Igbo and Hausa are represented in the "Queens of Africa" range so far, highlighting the growing sophistication of consumers - and the need to tailor products to local tastes.

-He plans dolls from other African ethnic groups, and is in talks with South Africa's Game, owned by Massmart (MSMJ.J), a part of Wal-Mart (WMT.N), to sell to 70 shops across Africa.
+He plans dolls from other African ethnic groups, and is in talks with South Africa's Game, owned by Massmart, a part of Wal-Mart, to sell to 70 shops across Africa.

 Like Barbies, Okoya's dolls are slim, despite the fact that most of Africa abhors the Western ideal of stick-thin models.